-When you are faced with appraisal pressure, here are some ways you might be able to manage the situation while still maintaining your ethical reputation.
+When you are faced with appraisal pressure, here are some strategies to manage the situation and still maintain your reputation as an ethical, unbiased appraiser.

 1. Educate your appraisal clients

 A lot of what appraisers consider pressure from clients is merely a result of the client’s lack of knowledge about appraisal standards and ethics.
 A lender might ask an appraiser to guarantee values beforehand simply because he or she is unaware that it is unethical for an appraiser to do so.